Ethan1101315/GUIs-With-PyQt5/README.md

   - Text size and color control from toolbar
   - Text editor widget
   - Opening, editing, and saving files
-  - The tutorial linked below provides a Save As capability.
+  - The tutorial linked below provides a Save As feature.
 I added the regular Save feature.

 Sources:
 - https://pythonprogramming.net/introduction-scraping-parsing-beautiful-soup-tutorial/#:~:text=To%20use%20beautiful%20soup%2C%20you,%2Dget%20install%20python%2Dlxml%20.